…if you haven’t yet read The Lightbringer Series. (Compiled from the appendices of The Burning White & The Blood Mirror)

 auditarae: Scholars dedicated to the preservation of contemporary and ancient history.
 They memorize speeches and lectures using auditory cues and vocalizations of the speaker, writing annotated copy akin to a musical text, noting accents, rising or falling vol- ume, pitch, speed, obvious sarcasm, physical movements, and other verbal flourishes or delivery idiosyncrasies.

 aventail: Usually made of chain mail, it is attached to the helmet and drapes over the neck, shoulders, and upper chest.

-balance: The primary work of the Prism.
-When the Prism drafts at the top of the Chromeria, he alone can sense all the world’s imbalances in magic and can draft enough of its opposite (i.e., balancing) color to stop the imbalance from getting any worse and leading to catastrophe.
-Frequent imbalances occurred throughout the world’s history before Lucidonius came, and the resulting disasters of fire (see ‘Atan’s Town’), famine, and sword killed thousands if not millions.
-Superviolet balances sub-red, blue balances red, and green balances orange.
-Yellow seems to exist in balance naturally.
+balancing: The primary work of the Prism.
+When the Prism drafts at the top of the Chromeria, they can sense imbalances in magic and can draft enough of its complementary color to stop the imbalance from spiraling out of control.

 Barrenmoor: An expensive whisky.
 Distilled by the same process as Crag Tooth, its rival, Barrenmoor evinces a smoky, medicinal, seaweedy nose with flavors of peat and salt.

 Bay, East, & Bay, West: The two bays on Little Jasper.
 Each is protected by a man-made seawall that keeps its waters calm.